 For more than 20 years, La Trobe University's Mildura Campus has been transforming the lives of our students.

-Led by Head of Campus, Dr Deb Neal, the Mildura Campus staff are dedicated to our students.
+Led by Head of Campus, Sandy Connor, the Mildura Campus staff are dedicated to our students.
 Many donate a portion of their salaries towards the Mildura Staff Giving scholarships.
 Our staff are engaged in innovative and varied research, much of which is directly related to the local region.

 As Victoria's only state-wide university, La Trobe is deeply committed to its regional campuses.
 The La Trobe University Strategy for Regional Victoria was released in 2020 and details our strategic direction, as a multi-campus university.
 The Mildura Campus Plan outlines our local strategy and commitment to the region.

 La Trobe has appointed two community leaders in honorary roles.
 Dennis Mitchell, Principal of Ranfurly Primary School is an Adjunct Professor and Dean Wickham is an Adjunct Research Fellow.

 La Trobe Mildura is committed to the local community and are devoted to many partnerships with local industry that benefit our students and the wider community.

 Mildura is a very important part of La Trobe's history and it embodies what our university is all about.

 La Trobe university is committed to providing equitable access to higher education in the regions.
 For regional communities such as Mildura this has significant positive impact.
 Not only does this enable many people who are not able to travel and study away from home with the opportunity to achieve a degree, it also benefits the broader Mildura community, by producing quality graduates who are looking for employment locally.
 As a proud La Trobe Bendigo alum, and the first in my family to attend university, I have experienced firsthand how La Trobe university can change a life.